Dear Prime Minister, Chancellor, and Secretary of State,

 1. Increasing the value of pension funds

 We mainly regulate two kinds of pension schemes: defined contribution pension schemes and defined benefit pension schemes.
 Defined contribution schemes seek to deliver the best returns for pension savers.
 Defined benefit schemes seek to pay their promised benefit.
 There are 15 times as many accumulating savers in defined contribution schemes, but the majority of assets (some £1.2 trillion) remain in defined benefit schemes.
+Given the volume of savers within defined contribution savers there is huge potential for productive growth, with many contributing for 30, 40 or even 50 years into the future.

 We believe that all defined contribution pension savers deserve value for money.
 That is why we are working with the government on the outcome of its consultation on unlocking the UK pensions market for growth and working in partnership with the FCA and government on work to develop a Value for Money Framework.

 We will also continue to use our platform and position as a regulator to support the consolidation of current poorly performing schemes into a market of fewer, larger and better run schemes focused on value through our messaging and communications, as well as through the use of our regulatory powers as we expand our interaction with the smaller schemes.
+As part of this we will also consider any barriers to effective consolidation of master trusts.

 As the Value for Money Framework becomes operational it will bring consistent, comparable investment data into the market, shine a light on performance through transparency, and set the wheels in motion for effective competition accelerating the consolidation of the market.
+We will also work with you to make sure this framework can be applied to collective defined contribution schemes and help foster a dynamic emerging market.

 For defined benefit schemes, many schemes are now better funded than ever with around 80% fully funded on a technical provisions basis.
-Many are considering their end-game options and we have supported a new model of provision, superfunds, ahead of legislation, to support the productive and secure use of pension schemes assets.
+Many are considering their end-game options and we have supported a new model of provision – superfunds – ahead of legislation, to support the productive and secure use of pension schemes assets.

 Our commitments: